Mikelaifu/School_Shooting_Visualization/README.md

 ### Project Procedures:

 * Scraped School Shooting data from https://everytownresearch.org/gunfire-in-school/ and          https://en.wikipedia.org/wiki/List_of_school_shootings_in_the_United_States with beautifulSoup, Splinter, webdriver
-* Explored, cleaned, merged Data into one data table using excel and pandas
+* Explored, cleaned, merged data into one data table using excel and pandas
 * Saved and pulled cleaned data into local Sqlite using SQalchemy
-* Designed Front-end prject apearance in html and determined which visualization are needed to showcase data stories
+* Designed Front-end prject apearance in HTML5 and determined which visualization are needed to showcase data stories
-* Constructed endpoint from local APIs (Flask) to send data and data struture supports for each visualziation
+* Constructed endpoints from local APIs (Flask) to send data and data struture supports for each visualziation
-* Coordinated with Flask, I visualized interative charts, a map and 2 table to tell stories from different perspectives using    Javascript, JQuery, D3, Plotly.js, mapbox and Leaflet
+* Coordinated with Flask, I visualized interative 3 charts, a map and 2 tables to tell stories from different perspectives using    Javascript, JQuery, D3, Plotly.js, Mapbox and Leaflet
-* Troubleshoot and debugging throughout the whole process to make sure each functions designed went on successfully
+* Troubleshoot and debugged throughout the whole process to make sure every functions designed went on successfully
-* In the end, beautified two pages of website with bootstrap in layout, buttons, tables and then borrowed front images from https://www.pexels.com/
+* Beautified two pages of website with bootstrap in layout, buttons, tables and then borrowed front images from https://www.pexels.com/
 * Deployed the whole web project on Heroku for more dispalying flexibility

 ### Project Preview